What is the Trademark Opposition

-In process of application of trademarks, any individual has the right to file an opposition against the trademark published in the trademark journal due to various reasons.
+In process of applying for trademarks, any individual has the right to file an opposition against the trademark published in the trademark journal due to various reasons.

 What is Trademark Opposition

-Opposition for a trademark is made when the registrar accepts the trademark application and publishes it in the official trademark journal.
+Opposition to a trademark is made when the registrar accepts the trademark application and publishes it in the official trademark journal.

 Reasons for Trademark Opposition

-The following are some of the reasons raised against the proposed trademark for opposition such as,
+The following are some of the reasons raised against the proposed trademark opposition such as,